UviDTE-FPSoC/Zynq7000-dnn-inference/ZedBoard_DNNs/README.md

        --net_name=${net}
 ```

 When creating a ZedBoard application it is important to make sure the CPU Arch selected is `arm32`, otherwise the DPU model won't work.
 It is also important to specify where is your board `.dcf` file located.
-If you are using the Petalinux Xilinx image for ZedBoard that can be donwloaded [here](https://www.xilinx.com/products/design-tools/ai-inference/ai-developer-hub.html#edge), you'll find this file in the `<dnndk_package_v3.1_directory>/host_x86/dcf/ZedBoard.dcf`.
+If you are using the Petalinux Xilinx image for ZedBoard, that can be donwloaded [here](https://www.xilinx.com/products/design-tools/ai-inference/ai-developer-hub.html#edge), you'll find this file in the `<dnndk_package_v3.1_directory>/host_x86/dcf/ZedBoard.dcf`.
 If you have a custom project, you can generate the `.dcf` file with the `DLet` tool explained in section [TensorFlow model](#tensorflow-model), subsection `Network Compilation >> 1.
 DLet`.
-The output of the compilation tool should be the following:

 ```
 Compiling Network inception_v3